Our world truly is an amazing place. Natural phenomena that can awe, terrify and inspire occur somewhere on our planet each and every day.

 While few among us will ever witness volcanic lightning in person, we can still enjoy its beauty in photographs thanks for talented (and brave) photographers like Mr. Spalt.

-To finish up, the fantastic short video below shows actual lightning bolts being created by a volcanic eruption.
+To finish up, the fantastic short video below shows actual lightning bolts being created by the 2020 eruption of an active volcano in the Philippines.
 Check it out!

 Note: You can watch the video at full screen by clicking the little “square” icon in the lower-right corner of the video after it begins playing.